-The School considers its general fund to be a major governmental fund:
+The School considers all of its funds to be major governmental funds as follows:

-• General Fund: to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for federal grant programs and food service operations. - Debt Service Fund to account for the accumulation of resources for, and the payment of, long-term debt principal and interest and related costs. - Capital Projects Fund to account for all resources for the acquisition of capital and related items purchased by the School with bond proceeds and capital outlay funds.